Youth Impact Assessments: Helping Elected Officials Improve the Lives of Children & Youth

 February 25, 2019

-Kids Impact Initiative has completed an analysis of policymaker accountability for children’s well-being in the present political times.
-It finds that strengthening policymaker accountability for kids is more urgent than at any time in this century.
+Kids Impact Initiative has completed an analysis of policymaker accountability for children’s well-being which finds that strengthening policymaker accountability for kids is more urgent than at any other time in this century.

 We Need to Elect Kid-Partisan Leaders Now